I started blogging back in 2007. Blogging was very different back then.

-Because people wanted more traffic they started link schemes and gaming the search engines.
+People wanted more and more traffic so they started using things like link schemes to game the search engines.

 As a blogger you now needed to create images, videos, reels, and be on every social media platform imaginable.

-It became unsustainable and more of chore than fun.
+The amount of work involved in “blogging” became unsustainable and more of a chore than fun.

 The Age of Poor Quality Information

-In an effort to churn out content, the quality of blog posts went down.
+In an effort to churn out content, the quality of blog posts started to go down.

-Have you ever searched for an answer to a problem and land on blog posts with really generic solutions?
+Have you ever searched for an answer to a problem and landed on blog posts with really generic solutions?